lblod/frontend-embeddable-notule-editor/README.md

 - `clearEmbeddedView`: deactive the current embedded view.

 Additionally, a controller provides the following attributes:
-- `datastore`: provides an instance of `ProseStore` describing the RDFa inside the editor element.
 - `schema`: provides the schema of the main editor.
 - `state`: provides the current state (see https://prosemirror.net/docs/guide/#state) of the main editor.
 - `view`: provides the main editor view (see https://prosemirror.net/docs/guide/#view).